 Interest rate caps not designated as hedges are not speculative and are used to manage the Company s exposure to interest rate movements but do not meet the strict hedge accounting requirements.
 Changes in the fair value of derivatives not designated in hedging relationships are recorded directly in earnings.
-The Company recognized expenses of zero, \$2,000 and \$93,000 for the years ended December 31, 2017, 2016 and 2015, respectively, which is included in interest and other investment income (loss) in the consolidated statements of operations.
+The Company recognized expenses of \$2,000 for the year ended December 31, 2016, which is included in interest and other investment income (loss) in the consolidated statements of operations.

-The table below presents the fair value of the Company s derivative financial instruments as well as their classification on the Balance Sheet as of December 31, 2017 and 2016. (dollars in thousands)
+The table below presents the fair value of the Company s derivative financial instruments as well as their classification on the Balance Sheet as of December 31, 2018 and 2017 (dollars in thousands):

-Asset Derivatives designated Decemb er 31, as hedging instruments 2017 2016 Balance sheet location Interest rate swaps Deferred charges, goodwill and other \$ 8,060 \$ 2,847 assets
+Asset Derivatives designated Fair V Decemb as hedging instruments 2018 2017 Balance sheet location Interest rate swaps \$ 10,175 \$ 8,060 Deferred charges, goodwill and other assets

-The table below presents the effect of the Company s derivative financial instruments on the Income Statement for the years ending December 31, 2017, 2016 and 2015. (dollars in thousands)
+The table below presents the effect of the Company s derivative financial instruments on the Income Statement for the years ending December 31, 2018, 2017 and 2016 (dollars in thousands):